Fundamentals of Compositional Rewriting Theory: On multi-sums and fibrational structures

-In this section, we will first introduce the mathematical theory for a number of fibrational structures, namely the well-known notions of \kl{Grothendieck fibration} and \kl{Grothendieck opfibration}, but also \kl{multi-opfibrations} and \kl{residual multi-opfibrations}, which, to the best of our knowledge, are original results of our work.
-In the second part of this section, we will then demonstrate that the categorical notions of pullbacks, pushouts and final pullback complements provide natural examples of the aforementioned fibrational structures, which will provide a quintessential link to categorical rewriting theory (as will be further developed in Sections~\ref{sec:comp} and~\ref{sec:ccrts}).
+In this section, we provide some prerequisite material for our compositional rewriting theory framework.
+We begin with the notion of \emph{multi-sum} which is an instance of the general theory of multi-co-limits developed by Diers \cite{diers1978familles}.
+We then introduce the mathematical theory for a number of fibrational structures, namely the well-known notions of \kl{Grothendieck fibration} and \kl{Grothendieck opfibration}, but also \kl{multi-opfibrations} and \kl{residual multi-opfibrations} which, to the best of our knowledge, are original results of our work.